 For many manufacturers, machine tool inventories can easily number in the hundreds, if not thousands.
-Between CNC tools, molds, and others, even small manufacturers could have a large number of tools in circulation at any given time.
-Tracking these tools is a labor intensive, highly manual process.
+Between CNC tools, molds, and others, even small manufacturers could have many tools in circulation at any given time.
+Tracking these tools is a labor-intensive, highly manual process.

-For manufacturers large and small, lack of real-time visibility into the status, location and condition of tools can be a significant source of inefficiency.
+For manufacturers large and small, a lack of real-time visibility into the status, location, and condition of tools can be a significant source of inefficiency.

-Tulip’s no-code platform lets manufacturers design apps for tracking tools across the shop floor in real time, without errors.
-Tulip is flexible, and can be customized to meet specific tool tracking needs across industry and scale.
+Tulip’s no-code platform lets manufacturers design tracking tools across the shop floor in real-time, without errors.
+Tulip is flexible and can be customized to meet specific tool tracking needs across the industry and scale.

 Using Tulip for tool tracking, we’ve seen customers eliminate time spent looking for tools, and dramatically reduce time spent accounting for tool state and location.
 This information has improved overall line efficiency by as much as 75%.

-Using IoT connected devices like barcode scanners, RFID sensors, cameras, and break beams, Tulip records the location of tools in real-time, letting operators locate the exact tool they need, when they need it.
-Whether ready in the tool crib, attached to an asset in a workflow, or in use in a rework loop, Tulip provides full visibility into the location and status of tools so that no time is wasted locating a drill bit or a mold.
+Using IoT-connected devices like barcode scanners, RFID sensors, cameras, and break beams, Tulip records the location of tools in real-time, letting operators locate the exact tool they need, when they need it.
+Whether ready in the tool crib, attached to an asset in a workflow, or in use in a rework loop, Tulip provides complete visibility into the location and status of tools so that no time is wasted locating a drill bit or a mold.

-This visibility can be leveraged beyond tool tracking, and can assist with WiP tracking, product genealogy, and workflow optimization.
+This visibility can be leveraged beyond tool tracking and assist with WiP tracking, product genealogy, and workflow optimization.

 Tulip automatically tracks data on usage, giving manufacturers a granular view of tool life-cycle.
 Whether measured in hours in use, units produced, or other metrics, Tulip helps manufacturers understand the relationship between usage and condition.